 Assessment Weighting

 Attendance 10%

+Group paper presentation 30%

-Paper presentation and written report 30%
+Group written report 30%

-Coding assignments 60%
+Thesis proposal 30%

 Total 100%

 Attendance (10%): It is important that every student attends every class, arriving on time.
 Attendance will be taken at the start of every class, and anyone not present will be marked absent.
 If you come late or leave early the attendance will be marked as absent.
 Your first absence will be excused.
 But two or more absences, for any reason, may negatively impact your attendance grade.